TeemSucks/macos-rat/README.md

 next run the installer on the target's computer and it will install and run the rat (restarting the computer breaks it..)

 the rat is located in /users/shared/.rat if your wondering btw

+## credits
+teemsploit (discord) - helped me make it harder for anticheats to detect